hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 ### Empty droplet detection

+The [emptyDrops](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) function from Bioconductor retains distinct cell types that simple knee point thresholds discard.

+Although Cell Ranger V3 has also [adapted emptyDrops](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview), Dseqr uses [kallisto bustools](https://www.biorxiv.org/content/10.1101/673285v2) which is up to 51x faster than Cell Ranger and runs in constant memory.

-Seurat doesn't provide any functionality for detecting empty droplets.
+Seurat doesn't provide any specific functionality for detecting empty droplets.

-The [emptyDrops](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) function from Bioconductor has become the standard and has been [adapted by](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview) Cell Ranger.

 ### Cluster based PC selection

-Dseqr uses [getClusteredPCs](http://bioconductor.org/books/release/OSCA/dimensionality-reduction.html) as a pragmatic way to choose number of principle components (PCs) for clustering.
-It attempts to maximize the number of distinct sub-populations up until the point that additional noise reduces resolution.
-The downside of *getClusteredPCs* is that it is quite slow as it checks all possible number of PCs up to 50 for the number of clusters produced.
+Dseqr uses [getClusteredPCs](http://bioconductor.org/books/release/OSCA/dimensionality-reduction.html) to automate the selection of principle components (PCs) for clustering.
+From the OSCA handbook:

+> "This strategy is the most pragmatic as it directly addresses the role of the bias-variance trade-off in downstream analyses, specifically clustering.
+There is no need to preserve biological signal beyond what is distinguishable in later steps.
+However, it involves strong assumptions about the nature of the biological differences between subpopulations - and indeed, discrete subpopulations may not even exist in studies of continuous processes like differentiation.
+It also requires repeated applications of the clustering procedure on increasing number of PCs, which may be computational expensive."

 ### Pairwise marker gene detection